hyunwuklee0519/hyunwuklee0519.github.io/_projects/2_project.md

 However, since the needs for generating high-quality and high-resolution images are increasing, there is still a need for further improvements in diffusion models.

 Our research project focuses on the recurrent nature of diffusion models, and aims to improve their computational efficiency.
-Currently, we are exploring the potential of hardware acceleration for diffusion models, particularly leveraging recurrent characteristics of diffusion models and quantization techniques.<br>
+Detail of the project will be demonstrated on our paper, "Ditto: Accelerating Diffusion Model via Temporal Value Similarity"{% cite kim2025dit %}.

-If you are interested in our project, please feel free to contact me.
+We currently have ongoing project on efficient CVNN acceleration, including quantization and hardware design, so if you are interested in our project, please feel free to contact me.